The Pilot ACE.

 Description: 'ACE coding programme (Incomplete)'.

-Folder containing 16 bundles of notes, calculations and diagrams on the
+Folder containing 16 bundles of notes, calculations and diagrams on the subject, some on verso of Harrow School exercises.

 Held by: Oxford University: Bodleian Library, Special Collections